danReynolds/loon/README.md

 );
 ```

-In this example, whenever a post's associated user is updated, the post will also be rebroadcast to any of its listeners.
+In this example, whenever a post's associated user is updated, the post will also be rebroadcast to its active listeners.

 Additionally, whenever a document is updated, it will rebuild its set of dependencies, allowing documents to support dynamic dependencies
 that can change in response to updated document data.